Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What if your child adopts a different religion, or shows no interest in religion at all?

-(I have only seen a few women particular about a man’s religion; most Hispanic women are flexible in this regard.
+(I have only seen a few women particular about a man’s religion; most Colombian women are flexible in this regard.
 About 90% of the Colombian women are Catholic.)

 International Introductions II Logo